PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/ExportAllData` or `/ExportAllTables` to export data from every table in the database
 * Will skip tables (and views) that are defined in the `/DataTables` file but have `<skip>` in the TargetTableName column
+* Ignored if `/NoTableData/` is true

 Use `/MaxRows` to define the maximum number of data rows to export
 * Defaults to 1000
 * Use 0 to export all rows
 * If you use `/ExportAllData` but do not specify `/MaxRows`, the program will auto set `/MaxRows` to 0

+Use `/NoTableData` or `/NoData` to prevent any table data from being exported
+* This parameter is useful when processing an existing DDL file with `/ExistingDDL`

 Use `/SnakeCase` to auto change column names from Upper_Case and UpperCase to lower_case when exporting data from tables
 * Also used for table names when exporting data from tables